kanawish/AndroidVRTalk/workdesk/README-WORKDESK.md

 I personally use IntelliJ to work on the Javascript Geometry code, and Sublime with GLSL syntax highlighting to edit the vertex and fragment shaders.

+## Quick setup

+These instructions are for Mac, but the overall idea applies to other environments:

+### Install brew

+- Install brew with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+visit [http://brew.sh/](http://brew.sh/) for full install instructions
+- Install node + npm with `brew install node`
+- run `npm install` from the `./workdesk` folder to setup the project.
+- then run `npm install -g gulp` to globally install gulp.

+### Running the auto-updater

+- `gulp --tasks` for list of available tasks
+- You'll see Firebase needs to have it's environment variable configured, look for it in `gulpfile.js`
+- run `gulp default` with your device connected, and any changes applied to the files under `./workdesk/src` will be automatically updated.

 ## The concept